Akbar-khan-shinwari/UITableView-DequeueReusableCell/README.md

-# UITableView-DequeueReusableCell
+# UITableViewCell
-How to create a custom UITableViewCell using Xib and how to use it in multiple Controllers.
+How to create a custom UITableViewCell using Xib and how to use it in multiple Controllers / Whole App.

-Demo
+## Demo

 DequeueReusableCell is a simple demo app which shows the usage of UITableViewCell using Xib so you will be able to use it any UIViewController and getting it right in terms of memory and neat coding style is important.

-Author
+## Author

 Akbar Khan, akshinwari1@gmail.com

-License
+## License

 DequeueReusableCell is available for free.